 Who pays for the bridesmaid dresses?

 Traditional etiquette actually dictates that the bridesmaid pays for everything.
 This runs counter to what the majority of my brides do – with most couples picking up the tab for their bridesmaids.
+I posed this question in the Facebook Group recently and it was overwhelmingly the bride who was picking up the tab.

 Talk about who is paying for the bridesmaid dress and shoes upfront